hpc-carpentry/hpc-shell/_episodes/04-wildcards-pipes.md

 - "Explain what usually happens if a program or pipeline isn't given any input to process."
 keypoints:
 - "The `*` wildcard is used as a placeholder to match any text that follows a pattern."
-- "Redirect a commands output to a file with `>`."
+- "Redirect a command's output to a file with `>`."
 - "Commands can be chained with `|`"
 ---